When Beth Hempton and I worked together, we loved teaching homeschool moms and private school teachers how to make a lapbook and mini-books.

 4. On the inside of the flaps, label each section, as shown.

-So what is and how do you make a lapbook?
+So what is it and how do you make a lapbook?

 A lapbook is an innovative, visual, creative, kinesthetic, way to organize information.
 It’s a place to put a group of mini-books, usually on one topic.
-And it’s constructed of two or more manila folders, glued or stapled together, forming various flaps and “pages.”
+And it’s constructed of two or more manila folders, glued or stapled together, that form various flaps and “pages.”

-Here’s a lapbook my son made about space.
-The base is simply made from two file folders glued together (directions below).
+Here’s the front of the lapbook my son made about outer space.
+The base is simply made from two manilla file folders glued together (directions below).

-For the cover, we wrote to NASA to procure some gorgeous, professional photos pertaining to space.
+By the way, we wrote to NASA to get some beautiful space photos (for free!) to put on the cover.

-The buy-in for my son was getting to draw an alien.
+And the buy-in for my son making this lapbook was getting to draw an alien.

 You can see his alien in the photo at the top of this post. =D